 Electric bicycles are an increasingly common sight in cities throughout the world.

 With more and more people choosing to take to two wheels, these bikes offer the perfect opportunity to enhance fitness while playing an important role in helping to reduce the carbon emissions generated by other forms of transport.
 These bikes are helping to persuade many non-cyclists to start pedaling.
-However, it is important to understand that making your purchase to a new e-Bike or light with a lithium battery, is just the first step.
+However, it is essential to understand that making your purchase of a new e-Bike or light with a lithium battery is just the first step.

 Extend the life of your Lithium battery

-Once you have bought your e-bike or light it is crucial that you take the necessary steps to ensure that it continues to run at its optimum level, and few aspects of an e-bike are more important than its battery.
+Once you have bought your e-bike or light, it is crucial that you take the necessary steps to ensure that it continues to run at its optimum level, and few aspects of an e-bike are more critical than its battery.

 Enhanced technology has seen many electric bike manufacturers utilize the benefits of long-life lithium batteries.
-While these batteries offer a significant upgrade over their predecessors, it is still important that certain guidelines are following to maximize the batteries’ lifespan and run time.
+While these batteries offer a significant upgrade over their predecessors, it is still essential that specific guidelines are followed to maximize the batteries’ lifespan and run time.

 5 Lithium battery life tips

 Below I have outlined several e-bike battery care tips that will help you along the way.